finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

 # **get_account_properties**
 > AccountProperties get_account_properties(scope, code, account_code, effective_at=effective_at, as_at=as_at)

-[EXPERIMENTAL] GetAccountProperties: Get Account properties
+[EARLY ACCESS] GetAccountProperties: Get Account properties

 Get all the properties of a single account.